I have broken this down into three areas:

-It is incredibly important for us to be accountable for our work, but, for some reason, this is something that we struggle with.
+We need to be accountable for our work, but for some reason, this is something that we struggle with.

 This, my friends, is a load of rubbish!
 The role is changing, there are more opportunities for Assistants than ever before, and we must, must, must be accountable for our own success.
 That makes it much easier to start anticipating needs and other mind reading tricks!

 When you take control of your own workload, accept accountability for your actions and take real responsibility for what you are tasked with, well, the benefits are huge.
 Here are just a few differences you will find in your behaviour once you start to think about accountability within your role: